bogomazdmitry/note-shared/README.md

 -----

-This is a educational project of Dmitry Bogomaz using С# and Angular
+This is a educational project from Itransition company using С# and Angular It is Google Keep copy

+## Features:

+- drag&drop notes with color
+- notifications module with SignalR
+- sharing notes
+- auth, user info editing

+## Tech:

+- Dotnet: EF, SignalR
+- Angular: karma&jasmine, angular material
+- SQL Server